sandysouzasantos/frontend-nanodegree-map/README.md

 ## Instructions

-* Clone this repository.
+* In your terminal, select the directory and type `git clone https://github.com/sandysouzasantos/frontend-nanodegree-map.git`.
-* Run 'npm install' in your terminal to intall dependencies.
+* In your terminal, change to project directory and run 'npm install' to install dependencies.
+* Open the `index.html` file with a browser of your choice.

 ## Author